ros2/design/articles/101_build_tool.md

 ### Implications

-The following items briefly enumerate what This means for ROS developers and users:
+The following items briefly enumerate what this decision means for ROS developers and users:

 - **No CMake code** of any ROS 2 (or ROS 1) package **needs to be changed** for this transition.
 - When building and testing ROS 2 the command `colcon build` / `colcon test` will be used instead of `ament build` / `ament test`.